SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): ContainerAttributeOption[]
 ```

-Retrieve all attributes of a container-type
+Retrieve all attributes of a container type

 ```